 Put the pedal back together, as described earlier.

 That’s it!
-And before you ask – yes, I might add the true bypass mod as well.
+And before you ask – yes, this pedal can be modified to true bypass as well.
 But on pedals with this type of setup (where the switch is soldered directly to the circuit board, it is quite advanced work, requiring you to cut out a section of the board and cut tiny circuit traces.
-On that basis, I am a little hesitant to provide such information – I already get enough angry e-mails from people who have messed their (simpler) mods up.
-It’s funny how some people can do a hack job, and then accuse me of ”damaging their pedal”, wondering ”what I’m going to do about it”… I guess time will tell how many such e-mails I get about this post, and I’ll decide from there
+On that basis, I am a little hesitant to provide such information, as I already get enough angry e-mails from people who have messed their (simpler) mods up.
+It’s funny how some people can do a hack job, and then accuse me of ”damaging their pedal”, wondering ”what I am going to do about it”…